glynthomas/b2/README.md

 - improve mobile web UI

-* please note a brand new UI is being developed here ... https://github.com/geometryzen/brennan-app
+* please note a brand new official UI is being developed here by brennan ... https://github.com/geometryzen/brennan-app

-if you are a b2 owner and you stumble onto this page, and you like a simpler stable version of this web UI player and want to contribute please get in touch.
+if you are a b2 owner and you stumble onto this page, and you like a simpler stable version of this web UI player and want to contribute please get in touch

-###### * note these updates and fixes are at your own risk if you implement them on your own b2 player.
+###### * note these updates and fixes are at your own risk if you implement them on your own b2 player